Charles Schneider glass – modern luxury for the 20th century

 The Schneider brothers accused the company of flagrantly plagiarising its designs.
 In the end, they won the case, but by then the Depression had already taken its toll.

 The Schneider glassworks, a byword for luxury and modernity for almost 15 years, filed for bankruptcy in 1939.

 Cristallerie Schneider, a post-war renaissance

 Of course, the story doesn’t end there.
 In 1949, with the help of his father, Charles Schneider Junior and his brother Robert-Henri, founded the Cristallerie Schneider in Épinay-sur-Seine.
 They restored the modernity of the Schneider name throughout the 1950s and ’60s.

 Robert-Henri, a sculptor by training, was the creative force behind the venture.
-The young company produced sculptural crystal lamps, bookends and centrepieces pieces in solid crystal.
+The young company produced sculptural crystal lamps, bookends and centrepieces pieces in lead crystal, signed with a etched signature in script .
 The shapes were avant garde, sometimes embellished with tiny, controlled bubbles.
-The finest pieces rival Daum France in style and quality.
-Most but not all have a wheel engraved signature.

 Cristallerie Schneider was a worthy rival to Daum France and the pieces vie with Daum in style and quality.
 A factory fire and the oil crisis led to the decline of the Cristallerie Schneider.
 The factory closed in 1981.